Appeals to Heaven

 This interdisciplinary symposium will explore the role of religion in American political culture with a focus on how religious ideas and movements function in the exercise of political power.
 Scholars from a variety of disciplines will engage questions related to Christian Nationalism, First Amendment law, and the role of religion in American public life.
 Questions include: What are the implications of Christian Nationalism for civic culture in the United States and beyond?
 Which religious movements have most impacted American law and policy?
 What are the implications for maintaining a healthy public square?

-The symposium is free and open to the public.
+The symposium is free and open to the public and will be livestreamed and recorded via YouTube Live.
 For more information, contact Courtney Burns at [email protected]

 Schedule of Events